manish-garodia/manish-garodia/projects/dba-essentials-test/remove-db/deinstall-db/deinstall-db.md

 	```

 1. The `deinstall` command prompts you to modify the details of the discovered databases.
-The default value is *n* which means no.
+The default option is *n* which means no.

 	```
 	The details of database(s) CDB1 have been discovered automatically.
 Do you still want to modify the details of CDB1 database(s)? [n]: **Enter**